Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 Ajahn Sujato translated the four Nikāyas from Pali into English and used CC-zero license to place his translation in the public domain. <br> <br>

+After reading Ajahn Sujato´s article I decided to use — whenever possible — the most liberal license.
 Unfortuantely, the CC-Zero can not be used in the Czech Republic.
 The czech copyright law does not allow to waive all copyright.
-Therefore, the czech CC license experts recommend using CC BY license instead.
+Therefore, the czech CC license experts recommend using CC BY license instead.<br>

+### SUMMARY

+As a Buddhist content creator, I can make a very good use of books that are licensed under one of these three licenses: CC-Zero, CC BY and CC BY-SA.
+All the other licenses are too restrictive for my purposes.<br> <br>

+The CC licenses are not just a legal tool.
+They are also a communication tool and an encouragment for those who would like to translate Buddhist books or create audiobooks of them.
+The presence of CC notices in books can also encourage others to share books on their websites.<br> <br>

+I am still very new to using CC licenses for Dhamma sharing purposes.
+I welcome any feedback, comments or advice. <br> <br>

+If you used CC licenses for Dhamma sharing purposes, I would definitely like hear about it.
+Please feel free to write me an email about your success stories.<br> <br>